Reading and Phonics at Whaddon Cof E School

-Reading is taught as a basic skill in its own right and is practiced throughout all areas of the curriculum.
-In the early stages of reading, reading is taught as a discrete subject and is later practiced and enhanced as a lifelong strategy and for pleasure.
+Reading is taught as an essential life skill, in its own right and is practiced throughout all areas of the curriculum.
+In the early stages of our pupils' reading journey, reading is taught as a discrete subject and is later practiced and refined, as a lifelong strategy and promoting reading for pleasure.

 In Year 1 the children have to complete the statutory Year 1 phonics screening check.
 This is a short, light-touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 It will identify the children who need extra help so they are given support by the school to improve their reading skills.
-They will then be able to retake the check so that we can track pupils until they are able to decode.
+They will then be able to retake the check so that we can track pupils until they are able to decode and blend fluently.

 Children read or are read to daily in school.
-In Foundation and Key Stage One they read books using the phonics they have learnt as part of their discrete phonic teaching.
+In Foundation and Key Stage One they read books that match their level of phonic awareness, which is assessed every 6 weeks.
 In addition, teachers hear children read individually and in groups in all classes.
-The group reading books are carefully matched to the children’s reading ability to develop fluency, comprehension and enjoyment of books.
+The group reading books are also carefully matched to the children’s reading ability to develop fluency, comprehension and enjoyment of books.
 Children read widely across different subjects.